shbarton/obsidian-quartz-website/source/content/cake.md

-eat the cake, feel the feelings.
+eat the cake, feel the feelings.<hr>
+eat the feelings before they eat you, digiest them.

 [[feelings]]